noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

     Added 4360 variables.
     nix-repl> :b graphviz.override { withXorg = false; }

-This will build graphviz without X support, it\'s as simple as that.
+This will build graphviz without X support, it's as simple as that.

-However, let\'s say a package `P` depends on graphviz, how do we make `P` depend on the new graphviz without X support?
+However, let's say a package `P` depends on graphviz, how do we make `P` depend on the new graphviz without X support?

 ## In an imperative world\...